mike-hobson/lfric_core/documentation/source/user_guide/technical_articles/lfric_distmem_impl.rst

 that are positive for owned dofs and increasingly negative for annexed/halo dofs as the depth of halo increases.

-The final dofmap needs to be ordered by cell. :ref:`Figure 4 <dofmap>` shows a graphical representation of the field ordering process.
+The final dofmap needs to be ordered by cell. :numref:`dofmap` shows a graphical representation of the field ordering process.
 All the cells are looped over again, and the indices for the columns of dofs for each cell are extracted.
-The ordering by entity is retained within each cell, which can be seen in :ref:`Figure 4a <dofmap>` for cell number 1.
-Once all cells in a horizontal level have been looped over, the data is ordered by entity first, then by cell number (:ref:`Figure 4b
-<dofmap>`).
-If two different cells share a column of dofs, both will
-point to the same column of the field data.
+The ordering by entity is retained within each cell, which can be seen in :numref:`dofmap`-a for cell number 1.
+Once all cells in a horizontal level have been looped over, the data is ordered by entity first, then by cell number (:numref:`dofmap`-b).
+If two different cells share a column of dofs, both will point to the same column of the field data.

-The annexed/halo negative indices are flipped and added to the end of the owned dofs (:ref:`Figure 4c <dofmap>`), so that annexed/halo dofs appear contiguously at the end of the field data :ref:`Figure 4d
+The annexed/halo negative indices are flipped and added to the end of the owned dofs (:numref:`dofmap`-c), so that annexed/halo dofs appear contiguously at the end of the field data :numref:`dofmap`-d.
-<dofmap>`).

 .. _dofmap:
 .. figure:: images/dofmap.svg

-   Figure 4: The ordering of data in a field data array. a) The order of data shown in detail for Cell number 1, only (the dofs for other cells follow similar ordering). b) The order of data once all the cells have been looped over.
+  The ordering of data in a field data array. a) The order of data shown in detail for Cell number 1, only (the dofs for other cells follow similar ordering). b) The order of data once all the cells have been looped over.
   Owned and annexed dofs can only appear on owned cells and halo dofs can only appear on Halo cells.
 Dofs that are shared between cells appear with the first cell processed that shares them. c) Once all cells have been processed the order of annexed and halo dof indices are flipped and the dof indices are placed after the owned dofs. d) The final ordering of dofs in the field array.

 Generating a unique global dof index
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^